Omarbousfer/alx-low_level_programming/0x01-variables_if_else_while/README.md

 7) program will prints all single digit numbers of base 10 starting from 0, followed by a new line
 8) program will prints the lowercase alphabet in reverse, followed by a new line
 9) program will prints all the numbers of base 16 in lowercase, followed by a new line
+10) program will prints all possible combinations of single-digit numbers